Common Allergy Myths

 Antihistamines will loose their effect if taken continuously and will then be ineffective if you have a severe allergic reaction.

 Antihistamines can safely be taken for prolonged periods and do not become less effective.
+However some people do develop an element of Tachyphylaxis or tolerance, so it is best to occasionally change the band of antihistamine.

 Steroid creams are dangerous, causing skin thinning in eczema and should not be applied to children’s skin.